 - Shoot in RAW format

-- Keep the aperture at the len’s sweet spot.
+- Keep the aperture at the lens’s sweet spot.
 Start at around f/5.6 and work your way up to f/11.
 If you’re shooting with a prime lens, you may be able to open up more without compromising sharpness.

 - Set the ISO as low as possible, ideally at 100 or 200.
 Use the base ISO whenever possible to obtain sharp results.

 - Switch off the image stabilization for tripod use